lndkns-it/iv-exercise-u/README.md

 I'm not sure if the responsiveness is working as I didn't have enough time to test, (but I think I missed it), however I'd like to add in this notes that adding some styles with some @media queries and window sizes we can handle responsiveness, also with the use of flex boxes.

+Also I'd like to add that the use of some libraries as bootstrap can help to improve the UX/UI.

+I'm principally an front end developer I could think a lot of posibilities with the framework but I made my best to implement pure javascript, was a really cool challenge, thanks for the opportunity that helps me see I can improve everyday.

 I hope this covers all the required job.
 Greetings!